daveograham/Animina/README.md

 Welcome to Animina v0.95!

 This is a selection tool for any maya user.
-It will help you create, store, and recall selections from the outliner to speed up your workflow.
+It will help you create, store, and recall complex selections from the outliner or viewport to speed up your workflow.

 Health warnings: Many, this is a work in progress.
 Currently tested on Maya 2019 & 2020, Mac and Windows.
 		 Creates a folder called animinaLibrary in your maya directory.
 This is needed to save screenshots.

-Requires the QtPy wrapper by Mottosso https://github.com/mottosso/Qt.py (please check its own license requirements) Copy the Qt.py file to your maya scripts folder.
+Requires the QtPy wrapper by Mottosso https://github.com/mottosso/Qt.py (please check its own license requirements) Follow the link and download the Qt.py file.
+Then copy to your maya scripts folder.

 Authors: David Graham (inspired by the super helpful Udemy course by Dhruv Govil)